asqonline/asqonline/content/en/_index/item/local-fee.md

 +++

-Our service fee per talent is 30%-50% lower than that being offerred by other international BPO firms.
+Our service fee per talent is more competitive than that being offerred by other international BPO firms.

 This means your business will enjoy